pooyasf/pooyasf.github.io/_projects/1_project.markdown

 ---
 layout: page
 title: OHAD Co.
-Medical Equiopment
+Medical Equipment
 description: Medical equipment for operating room
 img: /assets/img/2_fb.jpg
 importance: 1
 ---

 I designed both electric circuits and firmware software for these two devices.
-First device (the bigger one) is a clock , termometer and humidity sensor device suitable for surgerical rooms.
+First device (the bigger one) is a clock , termometer and humidity sensor device suitable for surgical rooms.
 It supports multiple timers , external relay activator etc.

 Second device is an alarm.
 Prone to external noises.